 10. What do you enjoy doing in your free time?

-I play board games with my two sons, and we go hiking or cycling.
+I play board games with my two sons and go hiking or cycling.

 I also practice Vipassana/Goenka meditation.